Acer launches Swift X premium laptop in India

-New Delhi: Acer on Tuesday launched a new laptop, Acer Swift X, as the latest addition in its premium Swift line of laptops in the Indian market.
+New Delhi, Sep 7 (IANS) Acer on Tuesday launched a new laptop, Acer Swift X, as the latest addition in its premium Swift line of laptops in the Indian market.

 The Acer Swift X will be available on Acer Online Store, Flipkart, Acer Exclusive stores, Vijay Sales and other authorised retail stores starting from Rs 84,999